NginxProxyManager/nginx-proxy-manager/docs/src/setup/index.md

 Password: changeme
 ```

 Immediately after logging in with this default user you will be asked to modify your details and change your password.
-You can set pre-defined initial credentials in docker-compose:
+You can change defaults with:

 ```